 50 best basketball players today in 2021

-BEST NBA PLAYERS: The Brooklyn Nets’ acquisition of James Harden earlier in the 2020-21 NBA season added another layer to the super-team era in the Association.
+BEST NBA PLAYERS: The Brooklyn Nets’ acquisition of James Harden during the 2020-21 NBA season added another layer to the super-team era in the Association.
 They now have three of the top 25 players in the league.

-The defending champion Los Angeles Lakers are almost in the same category with two of the top-10 players.
-These are among the teams with the best chances of winning the title.
-It’s in this that we look at the 50 best NBA players right now.
+The defending champion Los Angeles Lakers are almost in the same category with two of the top-30 players.
+These are among the teams with the best chances of winning the title over the next several years.

 Without further ado, here are the top-50 NBA players right now.

 50. LaMelo Ball, Charlotte Hornets

 Shocking.
 That has to be the best way to describe Ball’s ascension into the top-50.
 The rookie No. 3 pick had one of the best initial regular seasons in NBA history.
 That’s not hyperbole.
 Ball, 19, averaged 15.7 points, 5.9 rebounds and 6.1 assists on 35% shooting from the field while playing elite-level defense for a surprising Hornets squad.

 Each time LeBron James left the Cleveland Cavaliers, they have tried to build around a point guard.
 In 2011, it was Kyrie Irving.
 This time around, it’s Collin Sexton.
 Sexton is the clear-cut choice as the Cavaliers’ main building block.
 No other player is as young (22) or boasts the scoring prowess (24.3 points per game this past season) that he does.
 Could an All-Star appearance be in the cards in the near future?